The Royal City of Rabanastre

-The mission in the Garamsythe Waterway is easy enough.
+The mission that you receive in the Garamsythe Waterway is easy enough to complete.
 Use the skills that you learned as Reks to target, attack and destroy each of the three Dire Rat enemies scattered throughout the Waterway.
 You can find their exact locations using the mini-map in the top-right corner of the screen or by pressing the Button to bring up the minimap overlay.
-The Dire Rats are marked with large red dots.
+The Dire Rats are marked with large red dots on the map.

-You can also use the Steal Technick that Vaan comes equipped with to steal Rat Pelts, Fire Stones and Potions from them before you kill them.
-Get in the habit of stealing from all of the enemies you face before you defeat them.
+You can use the Steal Technick that Vaan comes equipped with to steal Rat Pelts, Fire Stones and Potions from them before you kill them.
+Get in the habit of using the Steal Technick on all enemies and stealing from them before you defeat them.

 Rabanastre – East End

-You now have access to the Equip command in the Menu Screen which can be used to modify a character’s equipment.
-Final Fantasy XII, like some previous installments in the Final Fantasy Series, has an “Optimize” command which automatically equips the “best” equipment in your inventory.
+You will now gain access to the “Equip” command in the Menu Screen which can be used to modify a character’s equipment.
+Final Fantasy XII, like some previous installments in the Final Fantasy Series, has an “Optimize” command which automatically equips the ‘best’ equipment in your inventory.
 Optimize can be extremely helpful in many situations but be careful using it too much – there are many situations where using the “best” equipment may not be optimal.

-Migelo will explain that he is expecting some packages for an upcoming banquet that have not arrived; he suspects that the courier may have run into some troubles along the way.
-Migelo sent Kytes to the Sandsea earlier (a local Rabanastre tavern) to speak with Tomaj to obtain some replacement packages but Kytes did not return.
-Vaan’s rather boring task is to head over to the Sandsea to retrieve Kytes for Migelo.
+Migelo will explain to Vaan that he is expecting some packages for an upcoming banquet that have not arrived; he suspects that the courier may have run into some troubles along the way.
+Migelo sent Kytes to the Sandsea Tavern earlier (a local Rabanastre tavern) to speak with Tomaj to obtain some replacement packages but Kytes has now also gone missing.
+Vaan’s rather boring task is to head over to the Sandsea Tavern to retrieve Kytes for Migelo.

-The Sandsea tavern is located to the north of Migelo’s shop and can be found on the Rabanastre Map (as shown on the map at the bottom of this page).
+The Sandsea Tavern is located to the north of Migelo’s shop and can be found on the Rabanastre Map (as shown on the map at the bottom of this page).
 Travel northward to find the entrance to the Sandsea in Rabanastre East End.
 Another cutscene will begin involving Kytes and Tomaj.

 Tomaj will give Vaan a brief explanation of a few of the core concepts of Final Fantasy XII: Hunts and the Notice Board, the Clan Primer and the License Board.
 Click on any of the links for more information on these various topics.
-Shorter explanations have been provided below:
+Short explanations of each have also been provided below:

-It should be noted the the Jegged.com strategy guide contains a full Clan Primer.
-You can check out the sections here:
+It should be noted that the Jegged.com strategy guide contains a full Clan Primer.
+You can check out those sections of the guide here:

-The License Board is very similar to the Sphere Grid system from Final Fantasy X. You earn License Points as you defeat enemies and proceed through the game.
-You can then use these License Points to purchase a new License anytime through the Party Menu.
+The License Board is very similar to the Sphere Grid system from Final Fantasy X. You earn License Points (LP) as you defeat enemies and proceed through the game.
+You can then use these License Points to purchase a new License at any time by accessing Party Menu.
 Select the character and click on a License and choose to “obtain” that License.
-Just remember that you need both the License and the item or Magick before you can use it.
+Just remember that you need both the License and the item or Magick spell before you can use that item/Magick.
 Check out the License Board section for more information.

 The last thing that Tomaj will do is give Vaan a Writ of Transit.
 This item will allow Vaan to leave Rabanastre through any of the city gates.
 Make sure to follow the in-game instructions from Tomaj as well and equip the Orrachea Armlet he provided.
 It is now time to leave Rabanastre and begin the first Hunt to find the Rogue Tomato.

-Use the map to help you find the exit on the east side of town that leads to the Dalmasca Estersand and use the instructions below.
-Travel south back towards Migelo’s shop and turn right (westward) to enter the Southern Plaza.
+Use the map to help you find the exit on the east side of town that leads to the Dalmasca Estersand or follow these steps: Travel south back towards Migelo’s shop and turn right (westward) to enter the Southern Plaza.

-Travel east from the Southern Plaza and a short cutscene will take place with one of the Imperial Guards.
-Vaan will show the guard the Writ of Passage and the guards will allow him through.
+Travel east from the fountain in the Southern Plaza and a short cutscene will take place with one of the Imperial Guards.
+Vaan will show the guard the Writ of Passage and the guards will allow him through the gate.

 Speak to the Hapless Merchant near the Save Crystal to give him the Small Package.
-The ‘reward’ for this quest is some nearly useless advice, if you can call it that a reward. (“Best watch yourself out there.
+The ‘reward’ for this quest is some nearly useless advice… if you can call it that a reward. (“Best watch yourself out there.
 Get into any fights, just be sure to keep well healed, hear me?”).
 As such, you may be better off selling the package instead.

 There is a Save Crystal at the exit which you should use to save your game before leaving Rabanastre.
 Head out past the guards when you are ready.
-Proceed to the next page of the guide (“Dalmasca Estersand”).
+Proceed to the next section of the guide.